 Building A New Home

 If you are planning to build or buy a new home, it is best to design and build the house with sustainability at the start.
 The Smart Living At Home booklet and the Your Home have great ideas.

 The best way to save money in the long-term is to consider principles of energy efficiency from the beginning, and consider long term operating costs.
-You can reduce your ongoing electricity costs if you consider: house orientation (to maximise north); building materials and thermal mass; appliances with a high star rating; insulation (roof, walls and underfloor); energy efficient lighting (LED) and window coverings such as heavy curtains with pelmets.
-Install these items during construction.
+You can reduce your ongoing energy if you consider: house orientation (to maximise north); building materials and thermal mass; appliances with a high star rating; insulation (roof, walls and underfloor); energy efficient lighting (LED) and window coverings such as heavy curtains with pelmets.

 Even your choice of windows can make a big difference to your overall energy efficiency and ongoing electricity bills, and think about the size of your house (smaller houses use less energy for heating and cooling).
 Also consider that typically 25% of household electricity is from heating water, so consider a solar hotwater system or don't get a system too big for your needs.